 Keeping up with your schizophrenia medicine makes all the difference.
 It curbs symptoms like seeing and hearing things that aren't there.
-Along with psychiatric therapy, a pill you take every day can put you on the path to a stable, successful life.
+Along with psychologocal therapies, a pill you take every day can put you on the path to a stable, successful life.

 But there's a catch: A lot of folks quit their meds.

 Sometimes they just forget to take them.
 Or they may think they're well enough that they don't need them anymore.

 That's where long-lasting drugs can help.
-You need to take them as a shot only once or twice a month.
+You need to take them as a shot once tto every three months..

 How Do They Work?

-Long-lasting drugs, which your doctor may call long-acting injectables, improve symptoms the same way as pills called antipsychotics.
+Long-lasting drugs, which your doctor may call long-acting injectables, improve symptoms the same way as daily pills.
+These pills are called antipsychotics.
 They change how some of your brain chemicals act.

 But since you take them every 2 to 4 weeks (or sometimes even as long as every 3 months) instead of every day, the medicine stays in your body longer.